-On July 1, 2014, our former shareholders entered into a share purchase agreement with our controlling shareholder, Arkin Dermatology, or the Purchase Agreement.
+On August 4, 2014, our former shareholders entered into a securities purchase agreement with our controlling shareholder, Arkin Dermatology, or the Purchase Agreement.
 The Purchase Agreement detailed the terms and conditions for the sale of the company to Arkin Dermatology in exchange for a cash payment in the amount of approximately \$10.5 million in addition to an earn out payment of up to \$17.0 million based on the achievement of certain development and revenue-related milestones.
-In connection with the Purchase Agreement, certain of our employees, including our chief executive officer, are entitled, subject to the achievement of certain research and development milestones and other conditions, to a special bonus in an aggregate amount of up to \$3.0 million, all of which has been paid.
+In connection with the Purchase Agreement, certain of our employees, including our chief executive officer, are entitled, subject to the achievement of certain research and development milestones and other conditions, to a special bonus in an aggregate amount of up to \$3.0 million.

-Project Transfers From Our Controlling Shareholder
+Project Transfer Agreement with Our Controlling Shareholder

-On December 31, 2015, we assumed, following entering into a transfer agreement with M. Arkin (1999) Ltd., an affiliate of our controlling shareholder, an agreement with Perrigo Israel for the development, manufacturing and commercialization of a product candidate no longer in development.
+On December 31, 2015, we assumed, following entering into a transfer agreement with M. Arkin (1999) Ltd., an affiliate of our controlling shareholder, an agreement with Perrigo Israel for the development, manufacturing and commercialization of E-06.
 The consideration for the transfer of the project, in the amount of \$431,000, was paid to the related company during 2015 by utilizing a loan from our controlling shareholder.